alex-ander-is/revenger/README.txt

 	$ ./listInstancesIPs.sh

-	Fill the list of IP addresses to the 'fire.sh', see the script for details.
+	(optional) Fill the list of IP addresses to the 'fire.sh', see the script for details.
+Or skip this if you want fire on all your instances.

 18. Make the fire (for an hour) to the website defined as parameter